-- Add in the broth, increase the temperature to medium-high and whisk the sauce until the clumps of flour are dissolved and the sauce is boiling.
+- Add in the broth, increase the temperature to medium-high and whisk the sauce until the clumps of flour are dissolved and the sauce boils.

-- Reduce the heat to medium and continue simmering the sauce for 6-7 minutes, whisking the sauce every 30 seconds - 1 minute, until the sauce is thick and a darker red color.
+- Reduce the heat to medium and simmer the sauce for 6-7 minutes, whisking the sauce every 30 seconds - 1 minute, until the sauce is thick and a darker red color.
 Remove the sauce from the heat.

 - Heat the second tablespoon and a half of the olive oil in a large non-stick skillet over medium-high heat.
-Add the onions and peppers to the oil and cook for 5-6 minutes, stirring about every minute or so, until the onions are getting translucent.
+Add the onions and peppers to the oil and cook for 5-6 minutes, stirring frequently, or until the onions turn translucent.

-- Spoon the remaining enchilada sauce over the filled tortillas, spreading it around until the tortillas are covered with the sauce.
+- Spoon the remaining enchilada sauce over the filled tortillas.

 - Sprinkle the remaining cheese evenly over the enchiladas and tightly cover the baking dish with aluminum foil.

 - Bake the enchiladas covered for 20 minutes.
-Remove the foil from the pan and bake another 10-12 minutes, or until the cheese is totally melted, the sauce is starting to bubble around the sides, and the edges of the tortillas are starting to crisp up and turn golden.
+Remove the foil from the pan and bake another 10-12 minutes, or until the cheese is melted and the tortillas are golden brown.

-- Remove the enchilada bake from the oven and serve up hot.
+- Remove the enchiladas from he oven and serve up hot.
 Enjoy!

-The sauce and the veggies cook up pretty quickly.
-To keep the sauce from burning, I recommend making it first and then sauteing the veggie and black bean mixture.
-If you're confident with your multi-tasking abilities, you can start the veggies while the sauce simmers, but I recommend making sure you have everything measured out and cut up ahead of time for the best chances of success.
+- To keep the enchilada sauce from burning, I recommend making it before starting on the vegetables and beans.
+If you're confident with your multi-tasking abilities, you can start the veggies while the sauce simmers, but I recommend making sure you have everything measured out and cut up ahead of time.

-To make these enchiladas ahead of time: assemble the sauce and enchiladas.
-Add the sauce to the baking pan and layer the filled tortillas in as directed in the recipe.
+- To make these enchiladas ahead of time: assemble the enchiladas in the baking dish as directed, up until pouring the enchilada sauce over the enchiladas.
 Cover the pan with foil or plastic wrap and refrigerate up to 24 hours, or until baking.
 Refrigerate the enchilada sauce in a covered container, too.
-When getting ready to bake, remove the foil or plastic, warm the enchilada sauce at 50-60% heat in the microwave, and then spoon it over the enchiladas.
-Then sprinkle with cheese and bake according to the recipe, possibly adding a minute or two to the baking time, or until the cheese is melted and bubbly.
+When getting ready to bake, warm the enchilada sauce at 50-60% heat for 1-2 minutes in the microwave, or until smooth and pourable.
+Spoon the sauce the enchiladas and sprinkle with cheese.
+Bake the enchiladas according to the recipe, possibly adding a minute or two to the baking time, or until the cheese is melted and bubbly.